 As the "in-house" team will be a prospective tenderer clear demarcations and probity are proposed for the process.
 In addition the "in-house" team will need to demonstrate competitive neutrality by specifying all related and cascaded costs as part of the tender process.
 The following information is relevant to this process:

-- Tender evaluation process: The complete process is expected to enable the commencement of the successful tenderer by 1 November 2001. - Tender evaluation panel: Of the options presented, it is recommended that a panel be appointed consisting City officers (Strategic Planning, Resource Management, Contract Management), 2 Councillors (to be nominated by Council), and 1 independent consultant.
+- Tender evaluation process: The complete process is expected to enable the commencement of the successful tenderer by 1 November 2001. - Tender evaluation panel: Of the options presented, it is recommended that a panel be appointed consisting of City officers (Strategic Planning, Resource Management, Contract Management), two Councillors (to be nominated by Council), and one independent consultant. - The purpose of the panel is to determine and agree on the selection criteria, assess each tenderer against the selection criteria and make a recommendation to Council on the preferred service provider.